 The Group has always committed to comply with the legal and regulatory requirements set by the authorities in regards to environmental safety and protection.
-The Group places emphasis on environmental pollution at all its worksites and have a no open burning prohibition imposed on its contractors.
-Therefore, all unwanted wastes, materials and by-products resulting from the construction sites of its various ongoing projects are either recycled or properly disposed of by our contractors.
+The Group emphasises environmental pollution at all its worksites and have a no open burning prohibition imposed on its contractors.
+Therefore, all unwanted wastes, materials and by-products resulting from the construction sites of its various ongoing projects are either recycled or properly disposed by our contractors.